19th Motor Rifle Division: History

 During the war it served successively with the 24th, 43rd, 5th, 20th, 3rd Guards Tank, 57th, 37th, 7th Guards, and 46th Armies.

 In 1945, the division arrived in the Stavropol Military District and was stationed in Vladikavkaz.
 In May–June 1946, the division was reorganised into the 11th Separate Rifle Brigade.
 All battalions of the brigade were stationed in Ordzhonikidze (which was renamed Vladikavkaz in 1990).
 On 1 July 1949 the 11th Separate Rifle Brigade was reorganised as the 19th Mountain Rifle Division, 12th Mountain Corps.
 On May 31, 1954, the 19th Mountain Division was renamed the 19th Rifle Division.
 In March 1957 the 19th Rifle Division was reorganized as the 92nd Motor Rifle Division.
 According to the USSR Minister of Defense Order No. 00147 of November 17, 1964, in order to preserve the martial traditions, the 92nd Motor Rifle Division was renamed the 19th Motor Rifle Division.
 Thus in 1965 it became again the 19th Motor Rifle Division.

 It arrived in the Caucasus region by the mid-1950s and has been stationed for many years at Vladikavkaz.
 In the late 1980s it was part of the 42nd Army Corps at Volgograd and consisted of the 397th Tank Regiment, and the 201st, 429th, and 503rd Motor Rifle Regiments.

-Today after reshuffling of units during the last fifteen years it is part of the re-formed 58th Army, in the North Caucasus Military District.
-Division honorifics are - Russian: Воронежско-Шумлинская краснознаменная, орденов Суворова, Трудового Красного Знамени.

-On August 8, 2008, elements of the 19th Motor Rifle Division (at least 503rd Motor Rifle Reg.) entered South Ossetia.

-In 2009 as part of the wider restructuring of the Russian Ground Forces the division became the 19th Motor Rifle Brigade.

-In 2020 19th Motorized Rife Brigade became the 19th Motorized Rifle Division within the 58th Army in the Southern Military District.
-It was reportedly planned to re-equip the Division with T-90M main battle tanks.
-The division took part in the 2022 Russian invasion of Ukraine and fought in the Zaporizhzhia Oblast.